 Federal Drug Charges, Penalties & Defense Strategy

-In the State of Florida there are many criminal attorneys but there are very few that have handled federal drug crime cases.
-Being charged with a federal drug conspiracy charge has many components.
+In the State of Florida there are many criminal attorneys but there are very few that have handled federal drug charges and cases.
+Being charged with a federal drug conspiracy charge has many components and may require a drug possession attorney.
 The law states that anytime two or more people work together in pursuit of a criminal objective, it’s a conspiracy.
 Conspiracy charges can be on the State or Federal level.
 Drug crimes are common place to see conspiracy charges because it is very rare that a drug distribution or trafficking involves only one individual.
 Federal drug crimes typically are multi-defendant cases and conspiracy is a very easy charge for the government to throw on to a group of defendants in order to increase their leverage to obtain cooperators and pleas.

 Explaining the conspiracy charge to a person accused can be difficult.
 Conspiracy charges often accompany other charges in most federal drug crime cases.
 These other charges include trafficking in controlled substances, possession of controlled substance, possession with intent to sell, money laundering and computer crimes involving the internet.
 In a conspiracy case the government only needs to prove very simple elements including that the accused was a member of a conspiracy, that person was aware of the nature of the activities the conspiracy was undertaking and that the accused committed some act in furtherance of the illicit nature of the conspiracy.
 The act in furtherance is often disputed but the law states the act can be very minor and still allow a defendant to stand accused of a conspiracy.
 For example the act of arranging a meeting with known drug conspirators could constitute involvement in a conspiracy or making a single telephone call or a single drug deal for a very small amount of money could cause a person to become a defendant in the conspiracy.